m-sarabi/FunzenSky/readme.md

 - [ ] convert guardians to elder guardians if struck by lightning in a desert biome.
 - [ ] A mechanic to get suspicious sand and gravel.
 (Maybe throwing a potion on top of them or something more challenging)
 - [ ] A few recipes and mechanics to get wandering trader trades easier without farming wandering traders.
-- [ ] Cows struck by lightning inside mushroom biomes turn into mooshrooms.
+- [ ] Obtain mycelium in some way.